Safnaj/COVID19-Predictions-LK/README.md

 ## Prediction of COVID19 Affection in Sri Lanka using Time Series Forecasting
-A time series based machine learning prediction for COVID19 Affected, Recovered & Deaths counts of Sri Lanka.
+A time series based machine learning model for the prediction of COVID19 Affected, Recovered & Deaths counts of Sri Lanka.

 ### Datasets